Open Bible Data Home About News OET Key

 9:1Those who returned from captivity

 Then Yehudah (Judah) was taken into exile to Babylon because of their unfaithfulness.
 2The first to return and resettle their land and their cities were some priests, Levites, temple servants, and other Israelis.[ref]
-3Some from the tribes of Yehudah, Benyamin, Efrayim, and Manashsheh also returned and lived in Yerushalem, including the following:
+3Some from the tribes of Yehudah, Benyamin, Efrayim, and Menashsheh also returned and lived in Yerushalem, including the following:

-4Utai son of Ammihud (Ammihud was Omri’s son, Omri was Imri’s son, Imri was Bani’s son, Bani was a descendant of Perets, Perets was Yehudah’s son), 5Asayah and his sons (descendants of Shilon—Asayah was the oldest), 6Yeuel and other relatives from Zerah’s clan (which included 690 people).
+4Utai son of Ammihud (Ammihud was Omri’s son, Omri was Imri’s son, Imri was Bani’s son, Bani was a descendant of Perets, Perets was Yehudah’s son), 5Asayah and his sons (descendants of Shilon—Asayah was the oldest), 6and Yeuel and 690 other relatives from Zerah’s clan.

 9In all, there were 956 of Benyamin’s descendants living in Yerushalem.
 All those above were leaders of their clans.

 13Altogether there were 1,760 priests who returned to Yehudah.
-They were leaders of their clans, and they all were capable and responsible to work in God’s residence.
+They were leaders of their clans, and they were all capable and responsible to work in God’s residence.

 9:14Levites who returned

 21Zekaryah (Meshelemyah’s son) was gatekeeper of the entrance to the assembly tent.
 22Altogether, there were 212 men chosen to guard the gates.
 The records of the clans in their villages listed their names.
 King David and the prophet Shemuel (Samuel) appointed them because they were dependable.
-23They and their sons watched over the gates of Yahweh’s house, i.e., the sacred tent, as guards.
+23They and their sons watched over the gates of Yahweh’s house, that is, the sacred tent, as guards.
 24There were gatekeepers on each of the temple’s four sides: east, west, north, and south.
-25Their relatives in their villages would come in from time to time to relieve them for seven days 26because the four leaders of the gatekeepers were Levites, and they were also trusted to supervise the chambers and the treasuries in God’s residence.
+25Their relatives in their villages would come in from time to time to relieve them for seven days, 26because the four leaders of the gatekeepers were Levites, and they were also trusted to supervise the rooms and the treasuries in God’s residence.
 27They would spend the night around the temple while they were in charge, and would open it with the key each morning.

 28Some of them monitored the utensils used in the activities—counting them as they brought them out and when they put them away again.
 29Others took care of the containers and utensils used in the sanctuary, along with the fine flour, the wine and oil, and the frankincense and spices.
 30Some of the priests mixed the fragrances and spices.